 Next Steps - Manage Workspace Access

-Once your costs are imported, select which workspaces this integration is associated with.
+Once the import is complete and the integration status changes to Stable, you can select which workspaces this integration is associated with.
 See the Workspaces documentation for information.Data Refresh

 See the provider data refresh documentation for information on when data for each provider refreshes in Vantage.Troubleshoot Snowflake Errors